Webreaper/SonarrAutoImport/README.md

 An example Settings file can be found [here](https://github.com/Webreaper/SonarrAutoImport/blob/master/Settings.json).

 There are also some optional params:
-* -v Enables verbose logging
+* -v Enables verbose logging (--v for windows users)
-* -dry-run will scan the folder for video files, but not call the Sonarr API
+* -dry-run will scan the folder for video files, but not call the Sonarr API (--dry-run for windows users)

 ## Sonarr Episode Filename transforms